Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 - Not document the presentation layer of the Metrics Web Application:
     - Cons:
         - As the application grows, the future development of new modules and maintaining the old ones may be tricky without any document describing the presentation layer.
-        - As there is no explanation in differences between top-level and low-level widgets in a context of the Metrics Web Application, newcomers will be required to investigate this by themselves.
+        - As there is no explanation in differences between top-level and low-level widgets in the context of the Metrics Web Application, newcomers will be required to investigate this by themselves.
 This point makes the Metrics Web Application entry threshold quite hight.

 # Results
 > What was the outcome of the project?